Have a Qualifying Life Event?

 Please see below a list of special circumstances that CMS has approved to qualify for an SEP.

-✓ Loss of Employer coverage.
+✓ Loss of employer or union coverage.

 ✓ Moving out of your Medicare plan’s service area.